github/codeql/docs/language/learn-ql/writing-queries/introduction-to-queries.rst

 - JavaScript/TypeScript: ``javascript``
 - Python: ``python``

-There are also CodeQL libraries containing commonly used predicates, types, and other modules associated with different analyses, including data flow, control flow, and taint-tracking.
+There are also libraries containing commonly used predicates, types, and other modules associated with different analyses, including data flow, control flow, and taint-tracking.
 In order to calculate path graphs, path queries require you to import a data flow library into the query file.
 See :doc:`Constructing path queries <path-queries>` for further information.

-You can explore the contents of all the standard CodeQL libraries in the `CodeQL library reference documentation <https://help.semmle.com/wiki/display/QL/QL+standard+libraries>`__, using `QL for Eclipse <https://help.semmle.com/ql-for-eclipse/Content/WebHelp/standard-queries.html>`__, or in the `GitHub repository <https://github.com/semmle/ql>`__.
+You can explore the contents of all the standard libraries in the `CodeQL library reference documentation <https://help.semmle.com/wiki/display/QL/QL+standard+libraries>`__, using `QL for Eclipse <https://help.semmle.com/ql-for-eclipse/Content/WebHelp/z-queries.html>`__, or in the `GitHub repository <https://github.com/semmle/ql>`__.

 Optional CodeQL classes and predicates